kitos9112/k8s-home/README.md

 # K3[8]S @ HOME

-This repo contains my home infrastructure defined as Kubernetes manifests and other set of helper scripts.
+This repo contains my home infrastructure defined as Kubernetes manifests and other set of helper scripts deployed via FluxCD.
 It will also shortly contain a whole personal arsenal of Ansible playbooks and roles to automate my home setup.

 I am a firm believer in GitOps and Kubernetes as the defacto cloud orchestrator for running everything as containers.